nackjicholson/aiosql/docs/source/defining-sql-queries.rst

     -- name: get-all-blogs

-The lack of an operator is actually the most basic operator used by default for your queries.
-This tells aiosql to execute the query and to return all the results.
+The lack of an explicit operator tells aiosql to execute the query and to return **all** the results.
-In the case of ``get-all-blogs`` that means a ``select`` statement will be executed and a list of rows will be returned.
+In the case of ``get-all-blogs`` that means a ``select`` statement will be executed and all the resulting rows will be returned.
 When writing your application you will often need to perform other operations besides ``select``, like ``insert``, ``delete``, and perhaps bulk operations.
-The operators detailed in the other sections of this doc let you declare in your SQL code how that query should be executed by a python database driver.
+The operators detailed in the next sections let you declare in your SQL code how that query should be executed by a Python database driver.

 ``^`` Select One
 ~~~~~~~~~~~~~~~~

-The ``^`` operator executes a query and returns the first row of a result set.
+The ``^`` operator executes a query and returns the **first row** of a result set.
 When there are no rows in the result set it returns ``None``.
 This is useful when you know there should be one, and exactly one result from your query.